pymupdf/PyMuPDF/docs/app2.rst

 ------------------
 We continue to support the full old API with respect to embedded files -- with only minor, cosmetic changes.

-There even also is a new function, which delivers a list of all names under which embedded data are resgistered in a PDF, :meth:`Document.embfile_names`.
+There even also is a new function, which delivers a list of all names under which embedded data are registered in a PDF, :meth:`Document.embfile_names`.

 .. include:: footer.rst